 While ideally there will be a member of a the cancer treatment team to guide a patient through this process, in practice this often does not occur.
 A detour into alternative cancer treatment (such as an attempt to cure the cancer with a specialized diet), triggered in part by anxiety about treatments such as surgery, radiation or chemotherapy, can also result in a suboptimal outcome for those who would need additional support to proceed immediately with the most effective available medical treatments.
 Delays in treatment, for whatever the reason, can potentially result in a suboptimal long-term outcome, especially for those with aggressive types of breast cancer.

-Latest research finds no link between stress and BC risk in high risk women
+Latest research: No link between stress & BC risk in high risk women

 The Australian prospective study referenced above was designed to investigate the association between stressful life events, social support, and personality characteristics (optimism, anger control, and anti-emotionality) and breast cancer incidence among women at heightened risk of the disease based on family history.
 Study participants were recruited through the Kathleen Cuningham Foundation Consortium for Research into Familial Breast Cancer.
 The foundation collects genetic, epidemiological, and clinical data concerning Australasian families with multiple cases of breast cancer.
 The study included 2,739 women from 990 families.
 A total of 103 participants were diagnosed with breast cancer during the study.